-• When planning, curriculum overviews for each unit guide weekly planning and the unit curriculum plans to ensure that all objectives are covered.
-The content in this overview must be covered.
+- When planning, curriculum overviews for each unit guide weekly planning and the unit curriculum plans to ensure that all objectives are covered.
+The content in this overview must be covered. - All lessons should have a guided focus and active teaching should take place throughout. - Support staff should be planned for effectively and should always have copies of planning prior to the lesson.